babowsk1/docs/src/develop/smart-contracts/actor-model.md

 A combination of these steps is called a **transaction**.
 It is important that events are handled one by one, thus *transactions* are strictly ordered and cannot interrupt each other.

-This pattern is well known and called 'Actor Model'.
+This pattern is well known and called `Actor Model`.